Xiaoqiang-Yan/JAS-SCCGC/README.md

 ## Datasets

-The ACM, DBLP and Pubmed datasets are placed in "data" folder.
+The ACM, DBLP and Reuters datasets are placed in "data" folder.
 The others dataset can find on the Internet.
 We will not put the link here

 ## Usage